 Because of its Aspire program, John Hancock leads the pack for best life insurance for Type 2 diabetes.
 The Aspire rider combines John Hancock life insurance with companies Vitality and Onduo to incentivize people with diabetes to make healthy choices.

-Onduo works in conjunction with your diabetes treatment plan, offering clinical and coaching support and diabetes tools you can use to live a healthy life.
+Onduo works in conjunction with your diabetes treatment plan, offering clinical and coaching support and diabetes tools for healthy living.

-You can save up to 25% on your John Hancock life insurance for diabetics premium by making healthy choices.
-The savings don’t end there, as there is an option to get a complimentary Amazon Halo or a significant discount on the most recent Apple Watch.
+Making healthy choices can save you up to 25% on your John Hancock life insurance premiums for diabetics.
+The savings don’t end there, as you can also get a complimentary Amazon Halo or a significant discount on the most recent Apple Watch.

 Policy Types Offered:

-Best Overall for Type 1 Diabetics: Mutual of Omaha
+Best Life Insurance for Type 1 Diabetics: Mutual of Omaha

 pros